Horse64/core.horse64.org/docs/Resources.md

-The core projects are **dual-licensed under either a BSD-style license or the Apache 2 license,** with the minor exception to that being the official artwork. **Read the respective license files** for details, the licenses of the core projects are almost the same.
+The core projects are **dual-licensed under either a BSD-style license or the Apache 2 license,** with the minor exception to that being the official artwork images. **Read the respective license files** for details, the licenses of the core projects are almost the same.

 - Here's [the **core.horse64.org license** as an example](